GAM-team/GAM/docs/Chrome-Policies.md

     true: Allow user to configure.
     false: Never Autofill credit card forms.

+chrome.devices.managedguest.AutomaticFullscreen: Automatic fullscreen.
+  automaticFullscreenAllowedForUrls: TYPE_LIST
+    Allow automatic fullscreen on these sites.
+Supersedes users' personal settings and allows matching origins to call the API without a prior user gesture.
+  automaticFullscreenBlockedForUrls: TYPE_LIST
+    Block automatic fullscreen on these sites.
+Supersedes users' personal settings and blocks matching origins from calling the API without a prior user gesture.

 chrome.devices.managedguest.AutoOpen: Auto open downloaded files.
   autoOpenAllowedForUrls: TYPE_LIST
     Auto open URLs.
 If this policy is set, only downloads that match these URLs and have an auto open type will be auto opened.
 If this policy is left unset, all downloads matching an auto open type will be auto opened.
 Wildcards ("*") are allowed when appended to a URL, but cannot be entered alone.